 When ChicInTheSun reaches 200 Chic Points, she will be in the Style Council!

 Physician’s Formula has an affordable double-sided concealer wand with one light salmon-y side and a yellower side for correcting your dark circles.
 A shade lighter is always a good idea, but make sure to apply it in a triangle formation from your inner corner down the side of your nose area, then out to your pupils only.
-This will create that Kim K undereye glow :) hope this helped!posted over 2 years ago
+This will create that Kim K undereye glow :) hope this helped!posted almost 3 years ago